 If you’re using one marketing platform as a source of truth, it might not take into account user touchpoints from any other channel.
 Marketing platforms also read conversions differently from each other and have limited click and view attribution windows.
 All of this makes it easy to over-report conversions from certain channels, under-report on others, and not understand how to allocate your spend optimally based on how those channels are actually working together.

 This is where the third-party attribution vendor steps in.
-Attribution vendors help you see the full picture, with tools that can provide insight into KPIs such as customer lifetime value (CLV), cost per lead (CPL), lead quality, and ROI.
+Marketing attribution software helps you see the full picture, with tools that can provide insight into KPIs such as customer lifetime value (CLV), cost per lead (CPL), lead quality, and ROI.
 They enable you to accurately see which acquisition sources are driving conversion and provide you with a detailed, holistic picture of the customer journey.
 Marketing teams can use this information to determine spend across channels for maximum engagement and conversion.

 Selecting An Attribution Vendor

 When picking out an attribution vendor, ask the following questions:

 - How granular can you track touchpoints?

 - What kind of consumer data do you leverage for your insights?